Halium/halium.org/index.md

 - Android services required to talk with hardware
 - Libhybris

-In addition, Project Halium also aims to standardise the middleware software used by various projects to talk with android daemons and make use of hardware, for instance:
+In addition, Project Halium also aims to standardize the middleware software used by various projects to talk with android daemons and make use of hardware, for instance:

 - OFono/RILd
 - Camera service